 Certificate of exemption for renting with pets

-Landlords can also restrict their tenant's right to keep dogs or domestic animals if they hold a certificate of exemption.
+If the bill passes, landlords may also restrict their tenant’s right to keep dogs or domestic animals if they hold a certificate of exemption.

 Such certificates may be issued if:

 - The landlord or another tenant has a religious or medical reason not to come into contact with a dog or domestic animal

 - The accommodation is unsuitable for the animal

 - Groups of dwellings within a building or area